Homeworking comes with benefits and frustrations

 The Skillcast WFH Insights Survey May 2020 presented 1,983 employees, confirmed as working from home all or most of the time, with a selection of upsides and downsides of working from home and asked them to identify those that applied to them personally.

-Whilst all the age groups seemed to agree over the upsides, they had widely different views of the downsides.
-Millennials (aged under 35 years) reported far more downsides working from home more than older age groups.
+Whilst all the age groups seemed to agree on the upsides, they had widely different views of the downsides.
+Millennials (aged under 35 years) reported far more downsides to working from home than older age groups.

 Survey findings: Working from home resources

 - Positives: All ages felt experience similar benefits:

 - Working from home is less stressful than working in a workplace (38%)

 - Working from home is more productive without the usual workplace interruptions (33%)